Homotopical inverse diagrams in categories with attributes: Summary and outlook

 However, the basic theory of such logical structure on comprehension categories is as yet very little developed; so extending the present constructions to that setting would require a significant amount of preliminary development.

-\item Similarly, it seems likely that many of the present constructions should work without much modification not just for diagrams valued in a single CwA $\C$, but for some analogue of the oplax diagrams considered in \cite{shulman:inverse-diagrams}.
+\item Similarly, it seems likely that many of the present constructions should work without much modification not just for diagrams valued in a single CwA $\C$, but for some analogue of the oplax diagrams considered by Shulman in \jpaacite{shulman:inverse-diagrams}.

 \item More concretely, our assumption in Proposition~\ref{prop:pi-types-homotopical} that all maps in $\I$ are equivalences is certainly stronger than necessary for constructing $\Pi$-types in $\C^\I$.

 On the one hand, there are at least some other cases where $\C^\I$ is closed under $\Pi$-types in $\C^{\disc{\I}}$: for instance, the degenerate case where \emph{no} maps in $\I$ are equivalences.
 On the other hand, one may hope that $\C^\I$ may sometimes have $\Pi$-types even if they do not agree with those of $\C^{\disc{\I}}$, as for instance in Example~\ref{ex:pi-types-in-weak-maps}.
 It seems unlikely to us that $\C^\I$ as defined here can admit $\Pi$-types in such cases for general $\C$; but it seems hopeful that by modifying $\C^\I$ to include chosen equivalence data, one might be able to construct $\Pi$-types for such examples.

-\item \cite{shulman:inverse-diagrams} shows that in the setting of type-theoretic fibration categories, univalent universes lift from the input categories to the categories of oplax inverse diagrams.
+\item Shulman \jpaacite{shulman:inverse-diagrams} shows that in the setting of type-theoretic fibration categories, univalent universes lift from the input categories to the categories of oplax inverse diagrams.
 It seems hopeful that an analogous construction should give univalent universes in our CwA’s of homotopical inverse diagrams, but we have not pursued this since it was not needed in our applications.